About GOAP

 Our Partnership

-The partnership is hosted at the University of New South Wales (UNSW) Sydney, which provides the Secretariat that coordinates GOAP's activities, manages knowledge platforms, and supports the global network of ocean accounting practitioners.
+The GOAP Secretariat is hosted by the UNSW Centre for Sustainable Development Reform at the University of New South Wales, Sydney which provides the Secretariat that coordinates GOAP's activities, manages knowledge platforms, and supports the global network of ocean accounting practitioners.

 Join the Partnership